 Summary

-Direct object pronouns streamline sentences by replacing nouns that receive actions; learn the short pronoun forms like lo/la, practice placement before conjugated verbs or attached to infinitives and commands, and remember to change le/les to se when paired with lo/la/los/las.
+Direct object pronouns streamline sentences by replacing nouns that receive actions.
+Learn the basic pronouns, practice placement rules, and remember the se change with double pronouns.